-This leaflet is designed for girls who have been diagnosed with vulval lichen sclerosus to help them and their parents/ guardians to understand the condition, its symptoms and treatment.
+This leaflet is designed for young people who have been diagnosed with vulval lichen sclerosus to help them and their parents/guardians to understand the condition, its symptoms and treatment.

 What is lichen sclerosus?

 Lichen sclerosus (LS) is a chronic inflammatory condition which mainly affects skin of the genital (vulval) area and around the anus.
-It is thought to be an auto-immune condition, where the body’s immune system damages healthy cells.
-It may be more common if there are other auto-immune conditions within in the family, including thyroid disease, alopecia areata (which is characterised by patchy hair loss), and vitiligo which is characterised by patchy loss of pigment in the skin).
+The cause is not known but it is thought to be an auto-immune condition where the body’s immune system damages healthy cells.
+It may be more common if there are other auto-immune conditions within in the family, including thyroid disease, alopecia areata (which most commonly causes patches of hair loss), and vitiligo (which is a condition that causes patchy loss of pigment in the skin).

-Whilst lichen sclerosus occurs most commonly in older women, it may occur in young girls before puberty.
+Lichen sclerosus occurs most commonly in older women and in children before puberty.

 What are the symptoms?

-Some children complain of no symptoms, but most commonly they experience itching in the vulval and/or anal area, which may be sufficient to disturb sleep.
+Some children have no symptoms, but many complain of itching in the vulval (outer genital) area and/or anal (around the bottom) area, which may be enough to disturb sleep.
 There are often white patches, with red or purplish bruise-like areas.
 There may also be soreness or burning, particularly if there are small breaks in the skin from scratching.
-This can cause constipation, and there may also be scarring.
+This can cause constipation (difficulty pooing) and there may also be scarring.
 Skin changes do not involve the vagina.

 How is lichen sclerosus treated?

-Treatment aims to settle symptoms in the affected area and prevent development of further skin changes.
+Treatment aims are to settle symptoms (such as itch and soreness) in the affected area and prevent development of further skin changes.
 If there is already scarring, this may not clear, but can improve.

-The most effective treatment is a very strong steroid ointment, called Dermovate (or Clobetasol propionate) ointment.
-This should initially be used for a full 12 weeks even if the symptoms improve.
-A pea-sized amount of ointment is usually sufficient to treat the involved area and your dermatologist will tell you how frequently to apply it (usually daily for one month; alternate days for one month, and then twice weekly for one month).
-Using a weaker cream or stopping too early will reduce the effectiveness of treatment.
+The most effective treatment is a very strong steroid ointment called clobetasol propionate ointment.
+At the start of treatment, this should be used for a full 12 weeks even if the symptoms improve.
+A pea-sized amount of ointment is usually the right amount to treat the involved area.
+Your dermatologist will tell you where to apply it and how frequently (usually every day for one month, then every second day for one month and then twice weekly for one month).

 Skin irritation may worsen LS in the affected area and should be avoided by following the steps below:

-• Wash using a moisturiser (such as Dermol 500) instead of soap, or just warm water.
+- Wash using a bland moisturiser instead of soap, or just warm water.

-• Use shampoos in the shower, or at the end of a bath, to minimise the amount of time it is in contact with the vulval skin.
+- Use shampoo in the shower or at the end of a bath to minimise the amount of time it is in contact with the vulval skin.

-If treated, LS should not lead to problems with periods, or the ability to have children.
+If treated, LS should not lead to problems with periods, sexual intercourse, or the ability to have children.

-For women with LS in adulthood, there is a small risk of a kind of genital skin cancer, and this will be discussed with adults with LS.
+For adults with vulval LS, there is a small risk of a kind of genital skin cancer; this will be discussed with those who have LS in adulthood.

 We are smoke-free